martinthomson/http-replay/draft-thomson-http-replay.md

 request being sent after the handshake completes.
 This does not necessarily affect handling of that request; what matters is when the server starts acting upon the contents of a request.
-Any time a server might initiate processing prior to completion of the handshake needs to consider how a possible replay of early data could affect that processing (see also {{be-consistent}}).
+Any time a server might initiate processing prior to completion of the handshake it needs to consider how a possible replay of early data could affect that processing (see also {{be-consistent}}).

 A server can partially process requests that are incomplete.
 Parsing header